jcbriones/ory-kratos-swift/docs/IdentityAPI.md

 let pageSize = 987 // Int64 | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to 250) let pageToken = "pageToken_example" // String | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) let active = true // Bool | Active is a boolean flag that filters out sessions based on the state.
-If no value is provided, all sessions are returned. (optional) let expand = ["expand_example"] // [String] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. (optional)
+If no value is provided, all sessions are returned. (optional) let expand = ["inner_example"] // [String] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+If no value is provided, the expandable properties are skipped. (optional)

 // List All Sessions IdentityAPI.listSessions(pageSize: pageSize, pageToken: pageToken, active: active, expand: expand) { (response, error) in